Emburse Assurance Overview for Emburse Professional

 Trigger: User is capturing a receipt in the mobile app.

-Behavior: If an issue is detected in a supported scenario, the user is warned so they can correct the issue while they still have access to the receipt.
+Behavior: If an issue is detected in a supported scenario, the user is warned during the receipt capture flow so they can correct the issue while they still have access to the receipt.

 Step 1: Checks